bwoody13/grid_world/README.md

 ### Added thus far:
 SARSALambda, ExpectedSARSA, QLambda, RLearning, MaxminQLearning, RQLearning (these weren't too much trouble to add)
 ### Not yet added (don't necessarily need to get through all of these, depends on how much trouble they are to implement):
-FQI, DoubleFQI, BoostedFQI, LSPI, DQN and its variants (seems like these may take more effort) FQI (and, presumably, most/all of these methods) doesn't have a Q-table, which it seems like the script is made to build and save.
+FQI, DoubleFQI, BoostedFQI, LSPI, DQN and its variants (seems like these may take more effort).
+FQI (and, presumably, most/all of these methods) doesn't have a Q-table, which it seems like the script is made to build and save.
 So the script would need some more reworking to get these running.
-But perhaps just comparing the ones that were already there and the ones we added is enough.
+But perhaps just comparing the ones that were originally there and the ones already added is enough.